How we respond to and recover from emergencies

 • The combination of electricity and water is hazardous – don’t attempt to reconnect your power.
 Take extreme caution when returning to your home.

 • For your safety and the safety of others, you’ll need to hire a Northern Territory licensed electrical contractor to inspect your property.
-They need to ensure that it’s electrically safe and issue you with a Certificate of Compliance before we can reconnect your power.
+They need to issue you with a Certificate of Compliance.

 • When you have this certificate, contact us on 1800 245 092 to get reconnected.
 In the event of a widespread outage, we may ask you to leave your certificate in the meter box instead of calling us.